CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/mechanisms/swerve/swerve-builder-api.rst

 ``SlipCurrent``
   This is the amount of stator current the drive motors can apply without slippage.
 This can be found by placing the robot against a solid wall and slowly increase the output voltage.
 As the output voltage increases, :ref:`plot <docs/tuner/plotting:plotting>` the drive wheel velocity and stator current.
 Observe when the drive wheel velocity starts to rise (wheel is slipping) and at what stator current this begins.

+``DriveMotorInitialConfigs``/``SteerMotorInitialConfigs``/``CANcoderInitialConfigs``
+  An initial configuration object that can be used to apply custom configs to the backing devices for each swerve module.
+This is useful for logic such as applying supply current limits.

 Building the Swerve Module Constants
 ------------------------------------